 Pricing.
-Most indices use the underlying index level to value corresponding options.
+Most indexes use the underlying index level to value corresponding options.
 However, for VIX options, the underlying is the corresponding VIX futures contract (/VX).

 VIX options and futures are priced based on forward-looking market activity.
-Sometimes /VX may trade at a premium to the VIX Index, and other times, the futures may trade at a discount.
-Basically, the level of /VX reflects where traders believe the VIX Index will be at some date in the future.
-When futures are valued at a premium, this indicates traders believe the VIX Index will move higher by a certain date.
+Sometimes, the /VX may trade at a premium to the VIX, and other times, the futures may trade at a discount.
+Basically, the level of the /VX reflects where traders believe the VIX will be at some date in the future.
+When futures are valued at a premium, this indicates traders believe the VIX will move higher by a certain date.
 When futures are at a discount, the marketplace often anticipates a drop in the VIX.
 This is another reason futures are used as the underlying pricing instrument for VIX puts and calls.

-To see where /VX is trading, fire up your thinkorswim® platform, select the Analyze tab, and punch /VX into the symbol box (see figure 1).
+To see where VIX futures are trading, fire up your thinkorswim® platform, select the Analyze tab, and punch /VX into the symbol box (see figure 1).

-Expiration and settlement.
-VIX options, like index options, are cash-settled.
+VIX expiration and settlement.
+VIX options, like other index options, are cash-settled.
 That means, upon exercise, there’s a cash transfer from the seller of an in-the-money (ITM) option to the option owner.
 In the case of VIX options, this involves $100 for each point an option is ITM at expiration.
-For example, the holder of a 15 call would receive $500 at expiration from the holder of a short position in the 15 call, if the settlement value for VIX options is 20 [(20 – 15) * $100 = $500].
+For example, the holder of a 15 call would receive $500 at expiration from the holder of a short position in the 15 call if the settlement value for VIX options is 20 [(20 – 15) x $100 = $500].

 Check out our wide range of educational resources including articles, videos, an immersive curriculum, webcasts, and in-person events.

-If you have a profit in a VIX options position going into expiration, based on market conditions, the wisest choice may be to attempt to close the position and take the profit.
+If you have a profit in a VIX options position going into expiration, based on market conditions, you may want to consider attempting to close the position and take the profit.
 There may be some risk involved in holding VIX options until the settlement price is determined.
 Be warned.

 Fast-forward 49 days.
 Your market scenario turns out to be correct, and the SPX drops more than 15% to 3,740.
 As predicted, the VIX climbs, and VIX settlement for September comes in at 26.50.
-As a holder of the Sept 21 call, you receive a credit to your account of $550 [($26.50 – $21.00) * $100].
+As a holder of the September 21 call, you receive a credit to your account of $550 [($26.50 – $21.00) x $100].
 Subtracting the options cost of $410 nets you a profit of $140 minus transaction costs.
 Of course, if your market prediction turns out to be incorrect and the SPX rises, your VIX calls will likely decline in value, potentially resulting in a loss.
 For example, if the VIX settled below $21, you could lose your $410 premium.

 The VIX wasn’t designed to predict stock prices, market direction, or market highs and lows.
-Instead, the VIX was created to predict the market’s expectation of future fluctuation.
+Instead, the VIX was created to provide an estimate of the market’s expectation of future fluctuation.
 And for the most part, the VIX continues to measure anticipated future volatility as designed.